kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 Both kids made significant progress today.

-{% include zakviewer.html Name="2022-03-12 Demon Game on Scratch" ID="https://scratch.mit.edu/projects/614681649/" caption="Student K:
+{% include zakviewer.html Name="2022-03-12 Demon Game" ID="https://scratch.mit.edu/projects/614681649/" caption="Student K:
 1. created the background for the main screen.
 I showed him how to use one sprite for the background, then use a switch costume block to change the background.
 This is better than using multiple sprites.
-1. He used when I receive block to change the background once choosing the level.
+2. He used when I receive block to change the background once choosing the level.
-2. He created a spider and I helped him look for Minecraft soundboards to get the sounds for the spider.<span >" %}
+3. He created a spider and I helped him look for Minecraft soundboards to get the sounds for the spider.<span >" %}

-{% include zakviewer.html Name="2022-03-12 Demon Game Fixed 2022 02 04 on Scratch" ID="https://scratch.mit.edu/projects/639245268/" caption="Student Y:<br>
+{% include zakviewer.html Name="2022-03-12 Demon Game Fixed 2022 02 04" ID="https://scratch.mit.edu/projects/639245268/" caption="Student Y:<br>
 1. Learned how to create a variable to track the number of clicks.
 2. Initialized the variable and updated it each click.
 3. Used an if block to test the number of clicks, and perform an action on the 5th click. <br>